The Complete Guide on Cell Tower Rental Lease Rates

 What Determines Cell Tower Lease Rates

-Whether a cell site negotiation is for a lease renewal of an existing cell site or a new “greenfield” (never before existing) site, rent rate is usually the first concern raised by our wireless landlord clients.
+Whether a negotiation is for a cell tower lease renewal of an existing cell site or a new “greenfield” (never before existing) site, rent rate is usually the first concern raised by our wireless landlord clients.
 Therefore, we will provide the major factors that influence wireless rent rates to help landlords understand how monthly cell tower rent rates are determined:

 1. Rooftop Cell Sites of Commercial Buildings

 Are the cell tower antennas installed on your commercial building rooftop?
-This is called a “rooftop” cell site.
+This is called a “rooftop” cell site and it’s one of the best options for a cell tower lease.
 Another installation type is a “raw land site” (see below).
 While technically, a rooftop cell site is not a cell tower site, landlords often use “cell tower” to describe both rooftop and raw land sites.
 Rooftop sites tend to command higher rent than raw land sites do.
 This is because the wireless carrier does not have to build a tower to support their antenna facilities.
 Without having to build the tower, wireless carriers save money in tower maintenance, insurance, tower climbers (very risky and expensive work), FAA lighting, liabilities, risks, etc.

 Additionally, rooftop sites tend to be concentrated in the metropolitan areas where there are plenty of tall buildings to choose from.
 It is also much harder to gain jurisdictional zoning approvals in metropolitan areas, so rooftop sites often are the only choices available to wireless carriers.
 Rooftop installations do have their own degrees of complexities, including structural analysis to guarantee that the roof can handle the intense weight of the equipment (thousands of pounds in a few square feet), drilling through the roof, waterproofing, etc. These engineering challenges do not exist in raw land site tower builds.
 With increased demands and interruptions to the building’s structures, building owners can often demand more rent for rooftop lease rental rates than cell tower lease rates.